moonxbt/slate/source/index.html.md

 API Key Permission：Need, and please refer to the Authentication chapter.

+The signature info can be get by Query

 This WebSocket returns a list of K-lines history data for all public users.

 <aside class="notice">
 The WebSocket server will check the idle connections every 60 seconds.
 If the WebSocket server does not receive any request frame from the connection within a 1 minute period, the connection will be disconnected.
 Unsolicited request frames are not allowed.